-At December 31, 2017, the Company had a net deferred tax asset of \$18 million comprised primarily of a deferred tax asset of \$46 million related to pension liabilities, a deferred tax asset related to postretirement benefits other than pensions of \$15 million, \$30 million of Alternative Minimum Tax ("AMT") credit carryforwards, and deferred tax assets of \$78 million related to federal, local, and foreign tax loss carryforwards, offset by a valuation allowance of \$24 million and deferred tax liabilities of \$53 million related to fixed assets and \$92 million related to inventory.

-The Company's deferred tax assets include \$53 million related to U.S. federal net operating loss ("NOL") carryforwards, \$19 million related to state NOL carryforwards, and \$6 million related to foreign NOL carryforwards, available at December 31, 2017.
+At December 31, 2018, the Company had a net deferred tax liability of \$13 million comprised primarily of a deferred tax asset of \$48 million related to pension liabilities, a deferred tax asset related to postretirement benefits other than pensions of \$18 million, \$30 million of Alternative Minimum Tax ("AMT") credit carryforwards, and deferred tax assets of \$71 million related to federal, local, and foreign tax loss carryforwards, offset by a valuation allowance of \$29 million and deferred tax liabilities of \$65 million related to fixed assets and \$127 million related to inventory.
+The Company's deferred tax assets include \$46 million related to U.S. federal net operating loss ("NOL") carryforwards, \$20 million related to state NOL carryforwards, and \$5 million related to foreign NOL carryforwards, available at December 31, 2018.

-The U.S. Tax Cuts and Jobs Act (the "Act"), enacted on December 22, 2017, significantly changes U.S. corporate income tax laws by, among other things, reducing the U.S. corporate income tax rate to 21% starting in 2018 and creating a territorial tax system with a one-time mandatory tax on previously deferred foreign earnings of U.S. subsidiaries.
+The U.S. Tax Cuts and Jobs Act (the "Act"), enacted on December 22, 2017, significantly changed U.S. corporate income tax laws by, among other things, reducing the U.S. corporate income tax rate to 21% starting in 2018 and creating a territorial tax system with a one-time mandatory tax on previously deferred foreign earnings of U.S. subsidiaries.
 Under ASC Topic 740, "Income Taxes" the effects of changes in tax rates and laws on deferred tax balances are recognized in the period in which the new legislation is enacted.
-As a result of the Act, we have recorded a benefit for the revaluation of our deferred tax assets of \$10.6 million during the fourth quarter of 2017 within the provision (benefit) for income taxes line of the Consolidated Statement of Operations.
+As a result of the Act, we recorded a benefit for the revaluation of our deferred tax assets of \$10.6 million during the fourth quarter of 2017 within the provision (benefit) for income taxes line of the Consolidated Statement of Operations.

 In accordance with ASC 740 the Company assesses the realizability of its deferred tax assets.
 The Company records a valuation allowance when, based upon the evaluation of all available evidence, it is more-likely-than-not that all or a portion of the deferred tax assets will not be realized.
 In making this determination, we analyze, among other things, our recent history of earnings, the nature and timing of reversing book-tax temporary differences, tax planning strategies, and future income.
 After considering both the positive and negative evidence available, in the second quarter of 2009, the Company determined that it was more-likely-than-not that it would not realize a portion of its U.S. deferred tax assets.
 As a result, the Company established a valuation allowance against a portion of its U.S. deferred tax assets.
 The Company released a portion of the valuation allowance related to one of its U.S. subsidiaries, JT Ryerson, during 2012.
 The Company released most of the remaining U.S. related valuation allowance during 2013.
-As of December 31, 2016, the Company had a valuation allowance of \$20.0 million.
-As of December 31, 2017, the Company had a valuation allowance of \$24.4 million, an increase of \$4.4 million from the prior year mainly related to changes in foreign deferred tax assets and U.S. foreign tax credits.
+In 2018, the Company further reduced its valuation allowance related to state and foreign net operating losses.
+As of December 31, 2017, the Company had a valuation allowance of \$24.4 million.
+As of December 31, 2018, the Company had a valuation allowance of \$29.3 million, an increase of \$4.9 million from the prior year mainly related to changes in foreign deferred tax assets, U.S. foreign tax credits, and state net operating losses subject to valuation allowances.